Mark Trumbo: Arizona Diamondbacks

 The Angels traded Trumbo to the Arizona Diamondbacks in a three-team trade also involving the Chicago White Sox.
-The Angels received Tyler Skaggs and Hector Santiago, while the White Sox received Adam Eaton and the Diamondbacks also received two players to be named later.
+The Angels received Tyler Skaggs and Hector Santiago, while the White Sox received Adam Eaton and the Diamondbacks also received A. J. Schugel and Brandon Jacobs.
 On April 6, Trumbo hit his 100th career home run against the Rockies.
 On April 24, Trumbo was placed on the 15-day disabled list with a stress fracture in his left foot.
 He was removed from the disabled list on July 7.
 In 2014, he batted .235/.293/.415 in 328 at bats.

 Seattle Mariners

 On June 3, 2015, the Diamondbacks traded Trumbo and Vidal Nuño to the Seattle Mariners for catcher Welington Castillo, reliever Dominic Leone, and prospects Gabby Guerrero and Jack Reinheimer.

 Trumbo played in 96 games for the Mariners and slashed .263/.316/.419 while hitting 13 home runs, 13 doubles, and driving in 41 runs.